Mike-Honey/covid-19-world-vaccinations/README.md

 The [Stringency Index](https://ourworldindata.org/metrics-explained-covid19-stringency-index) curated by ourworldindata.org is presented as a quick summary of trends in restrictions and public health.

 The Deaths vs Vaccinations page compares countries by deaths (per 2 million population, to help compare countries of different sizes) against their latest % fully vaccinated.
 You can filter the Countries by Income Group, Continent, Countries and population ranges to come up with any combination of countries desired.
 You can also adjust the date range.

+For the Excess Death Toll, I started from the HMD dataset of weekly deaths by Country.
+I only use the Total Deaths figure.
+I derive the average of those results for 2015-2019, and then subtract it from the data for 2020 onwards, matched by week to derive "Excess Deaths".
+Negative results are dropped.
+This is a somewhat simplistic method, not trying to take into account long-term trends in mortality or population.
+From my understanding, these were previously combining to drive mortality downwards, so these results are probably an undercount.

 An explorer page presents the Vaccination data for many countries at once for quick comparisons, featuring an interactive table.
 Click the column headings to sort, use the slicer controls on the right to select.